pigatron-industries/xen_octasource/README.md

 ### 3 Uncorrelated

-(NOT YET IMPLEMENTED)
 A range of frequency outputs that are uncorrelated to each other.
+In this case multiplied by an irrational number, Pi.

 ---